theunta/tic-tac-toe/README.md

 # Tic Tac Toe

+Simple game of Tic-tac-toe or noughts and crosses!

+Tracks whos turn it is and winner

+Includes a game reset button and light mode toggle button

 ## :computer: [Click here](https://theunta.github.io/tic-tac-toe/) to see my live project!
 ## ✏️ Planning & Problem Solving
 ### **Requirements**